Addinsoft/Ready-to-run/README.md

     * 0: correlation (normalized PCA)
     * 1: covariance (non normalized PCA)
     * 2: PCA on a Spearman correlation matrix

+### Projective mapping

+The projective mapping (or Napping) task is one of the so-called "rapid" tests that are becoming increasingly popular in the context of the sensory characterization of products.
+It consists in asking each subject to place products on a sheet of paper.
+The data collected are simply the coordinates of the products on the x-axis and y-axis of the sheet of paper.
+Each subject brings a table with rows (one per product) and columns.
+These data can be analyzed with the STATIS method or with Multiple Factor Analysis (MFA).
+While both methods have the primary objective of synthesizing information to graphically represent the products, they also allow for the determination of relationships between the subjects' answers.

+Model:

+    XLSTAT.Models.Functionalities.PRM

+Required data:
+* **T**: the data that correspond to the different assessors

+Optional data:
+* **ObjLabels**: product labels
+* **AssesLabels**: subject labels for the display of results
+* **Method**: Set the value to one of the following option:
+    * 0: activate this option if you want to use the STATIS method
+    * 1: activate this option if you want to use Multiple Factor Analysis

 ## Others exports
 ### How to generate a simple xlsx file?